An itchy throat is a condition that can make it difficult for you to talk or swallow due to physical irritation.

 Ice Chips, Popsicles, and Cold Drinks

-While warm drinks can help soothe sore throats in some people, others find that cold temperatures work better to numb their throat.
+While warm drinks can help soothe sore throats in some people, others find that cold temperatures work better to numb their throats.
 Popsicles, ice chips, or very cold drinks can be helpful.
 These solutions also keep you hydrated while reducing any pain or itchiness that you feel.

 Saltwater gargles are most effective for sore or itchy throats caused by bacteria or viruses.
 Add 1/2 teaspoon of salt into 240 milliliters or 1 cup of warm water and gargle using the saltwater mixture several times daily.
 The heat may ease your throat irritation and the salt may help reduce mucus buildup.